Diablo (series): Comics

 Aaron Williams with art and covers by Joseph LaCroix.

 Animated series

 An animated series based on Diablo was in development after Netflix optioned the property from Blizzard in 2020, but fell through after Blizzard sued Netflix over the "poaching" of Blizzard's chief financial officer, Spencer Neumann.
+During the September 2026 Blizzcon, Blizzard affirmed that new development on the Diablo animated series at Netflix had been started.

 Merchandise

 Action figures for the Barbarian character class, the Unraveller monster, and the Diablo character were sold in Blizzard's online store and at retailers to complement the release of Diablo II.

 An 18-inch collectible statue of Diablo IIIs Barbarian class has been produced for sale by Sideshow Collectibles.

 Crossover appearances

 Heroes of the Storm

 In 2015, Blizzard released Heroes of the Storm, a crossover multiplayer online battle arena video game, in which players can control over 15 characters from the Diablo universe as playable heroes.
 All character classes from Diablo III, popular classes from Diablo II, as well as notable characters from the franchise, including Deckard Cain, Diablo, Malthael, Mephisto, and Tyrael are represented within the game.
 Heroes of the Storm features two Diablo-themed battlegrounds, Battlefield of Eternity and Infernal Shrines.
 Various soundtracks from Diablo franchise, such as Jungle (Act III) and Ancients from Diablo II, and Reaper of Souls from Diablo III, are present as background music in the game.